 Drastic weight loss can be damaging, harmful, and unsuccessful in the long-run.
 Here's how to safely lose weight once and for all.

-You find yourself researching "How to lose 2 pounds a week" and then jump to wondering, "How many calories to lose 2 pounds a week?" then, "What about how many calories to lose a pound a week?"
-But wait, "How many calories are in a pound?"
+You find yourself researching "How to lose 2 pounds a week."
+Then jump to wondering, "How many calories to lose 2 pounds a week?"
+But, "What about how many calories to lose a pound a week?" and "How many calories are in a pound?"

 With so much health-related information out there, it can be difficult to find the solution you are searching for.
 Fortunately, there are answers to your questions and simple steps to achieve healthy weight loss!